Japan to declare state of emergency over coronavirus

-His government secured approval for the move Tuesday morning from a task force convened to oversee the declaration, which will empower governors of seven regions to ask people to stay inside and businesses to close their doors.
-Abe is expected to formally declare the state of emergency later in the day and it will take effect from midnight.
+He announced the plan a day earlier, citing "rapid increases of new infections, particularly in urban areas like Tokyo and Osaka".
+The declaration is expected to take effect from midnight and will empower governors of seven affected regions to ask people to stay inside and businesses to close their doors.

-The measure stops far short of the sort of lockdown seen in parts of Europe and the United States, with no enforcement mechanism to keep people inside or shutter business, nor penalties for those who fail to comply.
-But experts and local leaders have pushed for the declaration, and 80 percent of people polled by public broadcaster TBS over the weekend said they backed the move.
+But it stops far short of the sort of lockdown seen in parts of Europe and the United States, with no enforcement mechanism to keep people inside or shutter business, nor penalties for those who fail to comply.
+Experts and local leaders have pushed for the declaration, and 80 percent of people polled by public broadcaster TBS over the weekend said they backed the move.

-Seven regions will be affected: Tokyo, neighboring Chiba, Kanagawa and Saitama, the western hub of Osaka and neighboring Hyogo, and the southwestern region of Fukuoka.
+Seven regions will be affected: Tokyo, neighbouring Chiba, Kanagawa and Saitama, the western hub of Osaka and neighbouring Hyogo, and the southwestern region of Fukuoka.
 The measure is expected to be in place for around a month initially.

 Tokyo Governor Yuriko Koike, who has pushed for the emergency declaration, urged residents on Tuesday to cooperate with requests to limit movement.
 "It may cause inconvenience in daily life, but I call for everyone's cooperation because lives are at stake," she told reporters.